Why is My Air Conditioner Freezing Up?

 Prevent Icy Situations with Regular Maintenance

-You can prevent icy situations in the future by investing in annual tune ups.
+You can prevent icy situations in the future by investing in annual AC tune ups.
 Not only will tune ups prevent problems, but they’ll make your air conditioner more efficient.

 A more efficient air conditioner will cost less to run.
 That means more money to spend on fun things.